benspector-mls/lessons/programming-in-javascript/README.md

 **How?** Most programs follow the general structure: **input** > **logic** > **output**.
 When writing a program, we can think about the output we want and how we can get to that result when the program is given inputs.

-Here's an example of a program for flipping a coin.
-Note, not all inputs are provided by a user. ([Run it here!](https://replit.com/@BenSpector/coinFlilp#index.js))
+Here's an example of a program for flipping a coin. ([Run it here!](https://replit.com/@BenSpector/coinFlilp#index.js))

+> Note: Not all inputs are provided by a human user.
+In this case, the random number is the "input" and it is provided by the computer.

 ```js
 // The random number is the "input".